House sheathing is the panel layer that turns framing into a working shell.

 Material price is only part of the decision.
 A cheaper panel can cost more if it needs extra wrapping, patching, edge sealing, rework, or weather protection.
 A more expensive panel can still fail if the seams, tape, flashing, or fasteners are rushed.

-The right choice is not always the strongest or most expensive sheet.
-It is the assembly that fits the exposure, labor, inspection, and finish material.
+The right choice is rarely the strongest or most expensive sheet; it is the assembly that fits the exposure, the labor, the inspection, and the finish material.

 Older sheathing gets misunderstood

 Fiberboard, blackboard, Bildrite, Celotex, and similar older panels can survive for decades when they stay dry and the wall has enough bracing from other parts of the structure.
-That does not make them equal to modern structural sheathing.
+None of that makes them the equal of modern structural sheathing.

-Most sheathing mistakes look small when the wall is open.
-They get expensive after the siding, roofing, windows, or interior finishes are already installed.
+Most sheathing mistakes look small when the wall or roof is open.
+They get expensive after siding, roofing, windows, or interior finishes are already installed.

 Installing siding over weak or missing sheathing